Guidelines for Faculty Teaching in New-Media Arts

 Ongoing faculty research and development requirements must be integrated into the description of positions in technology-based media, and provisions must be made for such research and professional education beyond what is normally allotted in the fine arts to accommodate the expense and the emerging nature of the field.

-The revised version of these guidelines was written by: Juliet Davis, University of Tampa; Sue Gollifer, University of Brighton (CAA board member); Alec MacLeod, California Institute of Integral Studies; Gwyan Rhabyt, California State University, East Bay; Cynthia Beth Rubin, independent artist; Gail Rubini, Florida State University; and Annette Weintraub, City College, City University of New York; and Simon Penny, University of California, Irvine.
+The revised version of these guidelines was written by: Juliet Davis, University of Tampa; Sue Gollifer, University of Brighton (CAA board member); Alec MacLeod, California Institute of Integral Studies; Gwyan Rhabyt, California State University, East Bay; Cynthia Beth Rubin, independent artist; Gail Rubini, Florida State University; Annette Weintraub, City College, City University of New York; and Simon Penny, University of California, Irvine.